Alejandro Naif

-Raúl Alejandro Naiff (born March 23, 1973) is a naturalized Palestinian former footballer.
+Raúl Alejandro Naiff (born March 23, 1973) is a former footballer.
+Born in Argentina, he represented Palestine internationally.

 Club career

-Naif has played club football in Argentina, Honduras, Chile and Colombia as well as playing for the Palestine national football team.
+Naif played club football in Argentina, Peru, Honduras, Chile and Colombia as well as playing for the Palestine national football team.

 He had three different spells with Honduran side C.D.
 Victoria for whom he netted 32 league goals in total.